serlo/lenabi-migration-algorithm/README.md

 Document migrated from version 3 to version 4
 ```

-You can see the files `document_v1.json` to `document_v4.json`.
-For
+You can see the result of the migrations in the files `document_v2.json` to
-demonstrating, the repo also contains the diffs of the files.
+`document_v4.json`.
+For demonstrating, the repo also contains the diffs of the
+files.

 ## Limitations